Although I work eclectically, I would describe myself primarily as "an

 can then experience all of who we are, our authentic selves.
 When

-these feelings have less potency, and this serves as a model for the
+feelings, these feelings have less potency, and this serves as a

-client how to more compassionately handle their feelings in the
+model for the client how to more compassionately handle their

-I have been practicing psychotherapy for over 17 years now, working
+I have been practicing psychotherapy for more than twenty years,

-with all kinds of people, around so many different issues.
-I believe
+working with all kinds of people, around so many different issues.

-that my strengths lie primarily in working with adults, couples and in
+I believe that my strengths lie primarily in working with adults,